ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 Filter by methylation samples: \
 `bcftools view -S IID_methylome.txt --force-samples concat-allchr.vcf -o concat-allchr-metfilt.vcf`

-Obtain samples names for methylome filtering: \
+Obtain sample names for methylome filtering: \
 `bcftools query -l concat-allchr-metfilt.vcf  > samples_imp_vcf.txt`

 ***Return to BED_UCSC_GRSet.R***

 ### Step 2.4.
 Calculate statistical power to filter genotype data
-Calculate the statistical power of your data and decide the MAF to filter genotype, but you will need to change some parameters depending on your statistics: \
+Calculate the statistical power of your data and decide the MAF to filter genotype data.
+You will need to change some parameters depending on your statistics: \
 [power.R](https://github.com/ariadnacilleros/Cis-eQTL-mapping-protocol-for-methylome/blob/main/power.R)

-Filter VCF by the MAF selected by you from the power.pdf plot.
+Filter VCF by the MAF selected (power.pdf plot).
 For example, in our case we choose 8% of MAF: \
 `plink2 --vcf concat-allchr-metfilt.vcf --maf 0.08 --recode vcf --out whole_genome_imp_maf`

 Compress and index VCF: